ROHIT12311926/razorai-commerce/README.md

 # 📊 Merchant Dashboard

-RazorAI includes a separate merchant dashboard:
+RazorAI includes a dedicated merchant dashboard:

 ### 📊 https://razorai-commerce-dashboard.onrender.com/

-The dashboard gives the merchant visibility into the commerce activity generated by the platform.
+The dashboard provides the merchant with visibility into the commerce activity generated through the platform.

-It provides a dedicated view for information such as:
+It includes information such as:

 * 📦 Orders
 * 💰 Revenue